tier4/agnocast/docs/message_queue.md

 The first rule is satisfied because all topic names start with `/`.
 To satisfy the second rule, all the occurrence of `/` in topic names are replaced for `_`.

-## Known issues

-- When a subscriber process dies or is too slow to execute callbacks, the corresponding publisher processes will be blocked due to the message queue.